Improving Zero and Few-Shot Abstractive Summarization with Intermediate Fine-tuning and Data Augmentation: Related Work

-The power of pretrained models for few-shot transfer was shown in \citet{zhang2019pegasus}.
-Our work focuses on the zero-shot case as well as the transferability of models fine-tuned on given datasets across multiple datasets, rather than just the transferability of a single pre-trained model.
-The closest work to ours for zero-shot transfer is \citet{yang2020ted}, which makes use of the lead-bias in news articles to pretrain an unsupervised model on a large dataset of news articles.
-Our approach, however, focuses on fine-tuning an already pretrained model specific for the task of summarization on a downstream dataset and shows the generalizability of such fine-tuning across domains.
+The power of pretrained models for few-shot transfer was shown for abstractive summarization in \citet{zhang2019pegasus} and extractive summarization in \citet{desai-etal-2020-compressive}.
+Our work focuses on the zero-shot abstractive summarization setting and the transferability of models fine-tuned on task-specific data from a generic corpus, rather than just the transferability of a single pretrained model.
+The closest work to ours for zero-shot transfer is \citet{yang-etal-2020-ted}, which uses the lead-bias in news to pretrain an unsupervised model on a large dataset of news articles.
+Our approach, however, focuses on fine-tuning an already-pretrained model specifically for summarization on a downstream dataset by leveraging a generic text corpus (Wikipedia) to create auxiliary fine-tuning data that transfers across domains, allowing for more fine-grained control over the transfer process.
+We show the generalizability of such fine-tuning across domains.
 BART \citep{lewis-etal-2020-bart} is a pretrained denoising autoencoder and achieved state-of-the-art performance when fine-tuned on summarization tasks at the time.
-In this work, we use BART as our base pretrained model but in future work will experiment with intermediate fine-tuning and few-shot transfer with other pretrained models.
+In this work, we use BART as our base pretrained model but in future work will experiment with other pretrained models.